iamjroberts/iamjroberts.github.io/README.md

 ![AG-4500S](/assets/

 ### Vacuum Airflow Filtering For Biological Sensing No. US 11,630,056 B1
-To prevent pathogen exposure to subsiquent users of a spectrometer
+To prevent pathogen exposure to subsequent users of a spectrometer
 ![Bio Chamber1](/assets/Bio Chambers.png)

 ### AG-4500 (_2022_)